symfony/symfony-docs/cookbook/configuration/external_parameters.rst

 Environment Variables
 ---------------------

-Symfony will grab any environment variable set with the ``SYMFONY__`` prefix and set it as a parameter in the Dependency Injection Container.
+Symfony will grab any environment variable prefixed with ``SYMFONY__`` and set it as a parameter in the service container.
 Double underscores are replaced with a period, as a period is not a valid character in an environment variable name.

+For example, if you're using Apache, environment variables can be set using the following ``VirtualHost`` configuration:

 .. code-block:: apache